Department of Earth & Environment

 Climate, Advocacy, Research, and Education

 Climate, Advocacy, Research, and Education (CARE) is a student organization at Boston University that promotes an interdisciplinary approach to communicating science and solving environmental problems.
 We welcome students from all schools across BU and actively cultivate an environment of diversity and inclusivity.

 Environmental Student Organization

 The Environmental Student Organization (ESO) is a student-run group striving to increase awareness and discussion of environmental issues through a variety of events and projects on and off campus.
 ESO sponsors seminars, service, and social events during the year and is open to majors, minors, and other interested students.

 Gamma Theta Upsilon

-Gamma Theta Upsilon is the National Honor Society in Geography.
+Gamma Theta Upsilon is the international geographical honor society.